OfficeDev/TrainingContent/OfficeAddin/02 Building Add-ins for Microsoft Excel/README.md

-# Office Add-ins: Building Office Add-ins for Excel - 100 Level
+# Office Add-ins: Building Office Add-ins for Excel

 This module walks through development of Office Add-ins for Microsoft Excel.